FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/installation.rst

 .. figure:: installation/042.png
 	:align: center
 	:width: 8in
-	:class: figure-border

 .. centered:: Figure 3.5-6 Demonstration diagram of the control box

-2. The body is located on the right side of the base of the base, as shown in figure below.
+1. The body is located on the right side of the base of the base, as shown in figure below.

 .. figure:: installation/043.png
 	:align: center
 	:width: 4in
-	:class: figure-border

 .. centered:: Figure 3.5-7 Dragon schematic diagram of the body